waydabber/BetterDisplay/README.md

 To enable the feature,

-1. Start the app and opten the app menu (locate the BetterDisplay icon in the menu bar).
+1. Start the app and open the app menu (locate the BetterDisplay icon in the menu bar).
 2. Open `Settings` (the gear icon at the bottom of the menu).
-3. Navigate to the `Displays` section in `Settings` (gear icon),
+3. Navigate to the `Displays` section,
-4. enable the `Edit and manage the system configuration of this display` feature first under the display you want to make smoothly scalable (the list can contain more than one display in a multi-monitor setup!),
+4. Enable the `Edit the default system configuration of this display` feature under the display you want to make scalable,
-5. and then enable the `Allow smooth resolution scale` option just below it as it appears.
+5. Enable the `Set up native smooth resolution scaling` option just below it as it appears.
+6. You can also open `Show advanced settings for native smooth scaling` and enable `Add a near-native HiDPI variant for the native resolution` as well.
-6. If you did this for all the relevant displays, click on the `Apply System Display Configuration` button at the bottom of the screen.
+7. If you did this for all the relevant displays, click on the `Apply Changes` button at the bottom of the screen.
-7. Enter your admin password and then reboot.
+8. Enter your administrator level credentials and then reboot.
-8. After reboot, use the resolution sliders in the app menu to scale the desktop.
+9. After reboot, use the resolution sliders in the app menu to scale the desktop.

 <div align="center">